PhanNgocTrieu/Sqlite/README.md

     * CROSS JOIN
-        CROSS JOIN matches every row of the first table with every row of the second table
+        CROSS JOIN matches every row of the first table with every row of the second table If the input tables have x and y row, respectively, the resulting table will have x*y row

+    Note: Because CROSS JOINs have the potential to generate extremely large tables, care must be taken to only use them when appropriate.

     Syntax:
         SELECT ...
 FROM table1 CROSS JOIN table2 ...